mbattey58/cept/README.markdown

 `logging` module being the defaule, and answers with configurable responses, default is an empty `200` (`OK`) status code.
 Useful to debug _REST_ requests and e.g. compare them to the one sent by _boto3_ and similar toolkits.

+## Status

+Under development, will add more examples covering tagging and advanced features;
+will also add an S3 web gateway proxy to filter, sign, log and change requests and reponses on the fly.

+Notifications have not been properly tested.

 ## References